bogdanoancea/neteventsimulator/README.md

 ### 1. Install GEOS

-You may build GEOS from source or use your system package manager.
+NetEventSimulator currently supports **GEOS 3.10.7** as the **newest supported version** on Linux and macOS.
+You may build GEOS 3.10.7 from source or install that version with your system package manager when available.
 In either case, identify the installation prefix that contains:

 - `include/`
 - `lib/`